KDE/digikam-doc/main_window/timeline_view.rst

     Timeline Selection Screencast

 In the field right below you can enter a title and save your selection.
 It will then appear in the **Searches** list field below.
-But the best is still to come: the Timeline View offers a search for a search!
-If you have a lot more searches saved than my ridiculous four in the screenshot the adaptive search field at the bottom may help to find a certain search.
+But the best is still to come: the Timeline View offers a search for a search.
+If you have a lot more searches saved in the database, the adaptive search field at the bottom may help to find a certain entry in the list.

+The date-range of the histogram is populated with the time stamp of items registered in the database.
+For each date matching the histogram bars time-resolution, an item is counted in the statistics.
+Long bars correspond to dates where a lots of items have been taken in the same graininess-range.

+The icon-view give the search results of the selection of date.
+You can select wanted items to post process contents on batch queue manager or export items to the Internet.
+From Right sidebar you can filter icon view contents by database properties.